 5. Green Lotus:

 Your bread and butter.
 This will keep your crit up at a decent rate, as well as make all your heavy/light attacks into healing as you restore your own stamina pool, and stop any down time from healing between.
-Be sure to weave attacks, and not just spam.
+Be sure to weave light attacks attacks, and not just spam moves, otherwise this move will be totally wasted.

 ULT- Enchanted Forest: